meniku/NPBehave/README.md

 - `Random(float probability, Node decoratee)`: runs the `decoratee` with the given `probability` chance between 0 and 1.

 #### Repeater
-- Repeater(Node decoratee)
+- `Repeater(Node decoratee)`: repeat the given `decoratee` infinitly, unless it fails
-- Repeater(int loopCount, Node decoratee)
+- `Repeater(int loopCount, Node decoratee)`: execute the given `decoratee` for `loopCount` times (0 means decoratee would never run).
+If `decoratee` stops the looping is aborted and the Repeater fails.
+If all executions of the `decoratee` are successful, the Repeater will suceed.

 #### Service
-- Service(Action service, Node decoratee)
+- `Service(Action service, Node decoratee)`: run the given `service` function, start the `decoratee` and then run the `service` every tick.
-- Service(float interval, Action service, Node decoratee)
+- `Service(float interval, Action service, Node decoratee)`: run the given `service` function, start the `decoratee` and then run the `service` at the given `interval`.
-- Service(float interval, float randomVariation, Action service, Node decoratee)
+- `Service(float interval, float randomVariation, Action service, Node decoratee)`: run the given `service` function, start the `decoratee` and then run the `service` at the given `interval` with `randomVariation`.

 #### Succeeder
 - `Succeeder(Node decoratee)`: always suceed, regardless of wether the `decoratee` suceeds or not

 #### TimeMax
-- TimeMax(float limit, bool waitForChildButFailOnLimitReached, Node decoratee)
+- `TimeMax(float limit, bool waitForChildButFailOnLimitReached, Node decoratee)`: run the given `decoratee`.
+If the `decoratee` doesn't finish within the `limit`, the execution fails.
+If `waitForChildButFailOnLimitReached` is true, it will wait for the decoratee to finish but still fail.
-- TimeMax(float limit, float randomVariation, bool waitForChildButFailOnLimitReached, Node decoratee)
+- `TimeMax(float limit, float randomVariation, bool waitForChildButFailOnLimitReached, Node decoratee)`: run the given `decoratee`.
+If the `decoratee` doesn't finish within the `limit` and `randomVariation`, the execution fails.
+If `waitForChildButFailOnLimitReached` is true, it will wait for the decoratee to finish but still fail.

 #### TimeMin
 - TimeMin(float limit, Node decoratee)